Coely

 Coely Mbueno (born in 1994), performing as Coely, is a Belgian urban artist.

 Biography

 Coely Mbueno was born in Antwerp in 1994 to Congolese parents.
-Already at a young age, she started singing in a church choir directed by her mother.
+She started singing in a church choir directed by her mother at a young age.
 She started rapping when she was 14 years old, at first covering Nicki Minaj in a local youth club.

-She played as an opening act for Kanye West, De La Soul and Kendrick Lamar, and performed at all major Belgian festivals, and international festivals like Glastonbury.
+She has played as an opening act for Kanye West, De La Soul and Kendrick Lamar, and has performed at all major Belgian festivals, and international festivals like Glastonbury.